 “I’m just grateful you took my call.”

 “Point is, it’s a start, but you could demo some more long-form capability—and maybe some broadcast.
 Like I said, a reel wouldn’t hurt.”

 The after-hours scene was especially green, from River North over to Wells and Piper’s Alley.
 That North State Street to Old Town axis brought back so many Sixties sorties: to old folkie clubs like the Store, Quiet Knight, Mike Bloomfield’s Fickle Pickle, and the Gate of Horn.
-How we’d graduated to Mother Blues and the Butterfield Band at Big Johns—forget about the dinosaurs at Mister Kelley’s and Chez Paree—and yet I couldn’t help recalling where the even more spirited music action was happening about then, out where North wasn’t a State or Street, so much as a Beach.
+How we’d graduated to Mother Blues and the Butterfield Band at Big Johns—forget about the dinosaurs at Mister Kelley’s and Chez Paree.
+And yet I couldn’t help recalling where the even more spirited music action was happening about then, out where North wasn’t a State or Street, but a Beach.

 “Look, I’ll tell you what,” said art director Dick Everett, from his J. Walter office.
 “I hear FBC is looking for some collateral help.
 Why don’t you work up a little more on the package goods side, stretch it out a bit.
 Then give Ralph Desman a ring—he’s an ACD over there.
 Tell him I sent you his way, and that we’re even for that voice-over gal he handed me two weeks ago.”

-“How can I thank you,” I groveled into the payphone, banked between a low-talking systems engineer and Manhattan-wielding VP-Finance in the hotel’s plush, seafarer-themed lobby—which which overlooked the snaking lakefront drive and crystalline Oak Street Beach.
+“How can I thank you,” I kowtowed into the payphone, banked between a low-talking systems engineer and Manhattan-wielding VP-Finance in the hotel’s plush, seafarer-themed lobby—which overlooked the snaking lakefront drive and crystalline Oak Street Beach.

 “Just keep plugging away, meanwhile good luck in that hack job of yours.”
 CLICK.